Galaxy PLP Hero

 The VSLAs are self-managed groups that provide a safe place for women (and men) to save money and access small loans to help them develop their businesses.
 They also help members develop leadership, financial literacy and entrepreneurship skills, and gain the confidence to secure larger loans to make their businesses thrive.

-Even a relatively small loan can be enough to buy fertiliser for the family farm, help grow a small business, or pay for healthcare and education expenses.
+Even a relatively small loan can be enough to buy fertilizer for the family farm, help grow a small business, or pay for healthcare and education expenses.

-A loan of just US$20-$50 offers women the chance to buy fertiliser for the family farm, help grow a small business, or pay for healthcare and education expenses.
+A loan of just US$20-$50 can offer women the chance to buy fertilizer for the family farm, help grow a small business, or pay for healthcare and education expenses.

 Meet Madame Dogbo